Gigaspaces/xap-docs/site/content/xap/12.3/admin/controlling-the-replication-redo-log.markdown

 ## Weight Policy

-Replication configuration is affected by the size of the redo log.
-It is measured in replication packets and various thresholds and policies that dictate system behavior.
-Transactions are replicated in a single packet (to ensure atomicity), so the redolog size may not be granular enough because transactions can include anywhere from a few to many sub-operations.
-Therefore, replication packets have weight, where simple operations weigh 1 and transactions weigh the sum of their sub-operations, which makes it easier to configure replication and increases the predictability of the replication.
+Transactions are replicated in a single packet (to ensure atomicity), and the packet weight is the sum of the transaction operations it contains.
+Replication configuration is affected by the weight (size) of the redo log, which is a record of the packets that have accumulated prior to replicating to the target.

 Two policies are available:

-- **Fixed**<br>
-All packets have a weight of 1.

 - **Accumulated** <br>
 A single write/take/update operation is translated into a packet with a weight of 1.<br>
 Multiple operations are translated into multiple single operations with a packet weight of 1.<br>
 A transaction is translated into a packet with the accumulated weight of all the single operations within the transaction.

+- **Fixed**<br>
+All packets have a weight of 1.

 You can use the `cluster-config.groups.group.repl-policy.backlog-weight-policy` property to configure the weight policy: